opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/install-osb.md

 | pmc | 574,199 | 5.5 GB | 21.7 GB |
 | so | 36,062,278 | 8.9 GB | 33.1 GB |

-Lastly, your OpenSearch Benchmark host should use solid-state drives (SSDs) for storage because they perform significantly faster at read and write operations than traditional spinning-disk hard drives.
+Your OpenSearch Benchmark host should use solid-state drives (SSDs) for storage because they perform significantly faster at read and write operations than traditional spinning-disk hard drives.
 Spinning-disk hard drives can introduce performance bottlenecking, which can make benchmark results unreliable and inconsistent.
+{: .tip}

 ## Software dependencies